aau-giraf/web-api/README.md

   - Run `dotnet ef database update`
   - Run `dotnet run --sample-data`

-The flags that can be used for run:
+The flags that can be used for the run:

         --prod=[true|false]		| If true then connect to production db, defaults to false.
         --port=integer		| Specify which port to host the server on, defaults to 5000.